 My saga is an interesting one, full of the anticipated heartache, but also full of unexpected joy and satisfaction over the transformation we were able to achieve in the 6 years of my tenure as Director of the Albuquerque Animal Welfare Department.

-When I left the position in November of 2015 we had reduced the euthanasia rate by an incredible 77%, which will no doubt remain the highlight of my career, regardless of what I do next.
+We reduced the euthanasia an incredible 84%, which will no doubt remain the highlight of my career, regardless of what I do next.

 It was indeed the best of jobs, and the worst of jobs, but definitely the most rewarding professional experience I can imagine.